mediacms-io/mediacms/docs/user_docs.md

 ### Using Timestamp in the URL

-An additionnal Get parameter 't' can be added in video URL's to start the video at the given time.
+An additional GET parameter 't' can be added in video URL's to start the video at the given time.
 The starting time has to be given in seconds.

 <p align="left">
     <img src="./images/Demo1.png"/>
 </p>

-Additionnally the share button has an option to generate the URL with the timestamp at current second the video is.
+Additionally the share button has an option to generate the URL with the timestamp at current second the video is.

 <p align="left">
     <img src="./images/Demo2.png"/>